Jatto77/Maven-Plato-Pizza-Challenge/README.md

 -To drive more sales and
 -To work more efficiently.

-# Here are some questions that they would like to be able to answered:
+# Here are some questions that they would like to have answered:

 - What days and times do they tend to be busiest?
 - How many pizzas are they making during peak periods?